Ashish-Rayalwar/3DShop/README.md

 ### DELETE /products/:productId

-- Deletes a product by file id if it's not already deleted
+- Deletes a file by file id if it's not already deleted
 - **Response format**

 ```yaml